madfrov/PythonPPTs/Tutorial/Algorithms.md

 nums[i-1] < nums[i] > nums[i+1], the current position i is the value to look for
 nums[i-1] < nums[i] < nums[i+1], the position is in the climbing zone, meaning there must be a maximum value to his right nums[i-1] > nums[i] > nums[i+1], the position is in the downhill area, means there must be a maximum value in his left side

+Since we can determine which of the two sides of the current element will have the maximum value, we can use dichotomization to solve for it:
+We still take the middle value of mid, the two sides of the value of left and right

+num[mid] is in a climbing state, update left. num[mid] is going downhill, update right.
+Until we reach the peak.
 ```